 Skulls are the original memento mori and have been used as decor for thousands of years.
 However, it can be difficult to illustrate them well without some research.
 Learn about the basic anatomy of the human head by starting with a reference photo and an outline.
 Once you have the proportions down, you can decide how cartoonish or natural you want your skull to look.
-Develop your own style and then take on any type of skull — tough-looking skull and crossbones, spooky Halloween decorations, colorful sugar skulls for Day of the Dead, and more.
+Develop your own style and then take on any type of skull — tough-looking skull and crossbones, spooky Halloween decorations, colourful sugar skulls for Day of the Dead and more.

 The skull’s perfect combination of simple and complex geometric shapes can teach useful lessons about illustration and the human form.
 With practice, you’ll understand how each shape and line relates to the next.
-“One of my favorite things about skulls is you get to see how everything flows into one another,” says illustrator Lucas Elliott.
-“You have the eye sockets, then the ridge where the eyebrows rest, and then you have your temple, which curtsies right into the cheekbones.”
+“One of my favourite things about skulls is you get to see how everything flows into one another,” says illustrator Lucas Elliott.
+“You have the eye sockets, then the ridge where the eyebrows rest and then you have your temple, which curtsies right into the cheekbones.”

 Step-by-step instructions to draw a skull.

 Follow these steps to draw a three-quarter view of a realistic skull.

 Step 1: Start with the basic shapes and lines.